-042 BASIC WRITING

-4 credits† Provides intensive practice in the process of writing, in sentence structure and punctuation, and in correct written expression.
-Upon successful completion of Basic Writing, the student should be prepared to enter English (2020:212) or English Composition I (3300:111).
-Writing Lab hours are required.

-- 050 BASIC MATHEMATICS I 4 credits† An intensive review of arithmetic and an introduction to the concepts of elementary algebra.
-Emphasis is placed on developing learning strategies and controlling anxieties. - 052 BASIC MATHEMATICS II 4 credits† Prerequisite: 1020:050 or placement.
+- 042 BASIC WRITING 4 load hours† Prerequisite: placement.
+Provides intensive practice in the process of writing, in sentence structure and punctuation, and in correct written expression.
+Upon successful completion of Basic Writing, the student should be prepared to enter English (2020:121) or English Composition I (3300:111).
+Writing Lab hours are required. - 050 BASIC MATHEMATICS I 4 load hourst Prerequisite: placement.
+An intensive review of arithmetic and an introduction to the concepts of elementary algebra.
+Emphasis is placed on developing learning strategies and controlling anxieties.
+Upon successful completion of Basic Mathematics I, the student should be prepared to enter 1020:052 Basic Mathematics II. - 052 BASIC MATHEMATICS II 4 load hourst Prerequisite: 1020:050 or placement.
 A brief review of arithmetic and intensive instruction in elementary algebra.
-Emphasis is placed on developing learning strategies and controlling anxieties. - COLLEGE READING 060 4 credits† Designed to strengthen the basic comprehension skills needed for academic work, including recognition of main points and key supporting ideas, inferencing, summarizing, and vocabulary development. - COLLEGE READING AND STUDY SKILLS 062 4 creditst Prerequisite: 1020:060 or placement.
-Continued practice of comprehension strategies with emphasis on textbook reading, and implementation of effective study strategies such as note taking, test taking, and memory techniques. - APPLIED STUDY STRATEGIES 064 2 credits† Corequisite: Selected General Education courses taken concurrently.
+Emphasis is placed on developing learning strategies and controlling anxieties.
+Upon successful completion of Basic Mathematics II, the student should be prepared to enter 2420:170 Applied Mathematics for Business; 2030:130 Introduction to Technical Mathematics; 2030:151 Elements of Mathematics I; or 3450:100 Preparatory Mathematics. - 060 COLLEGE READING 4 load hourst Prerequisite: placement.
+Designed to strengthen the basic comprehension skills needed for academic work, including recognition of main points and key supporting ideas, inferencing, summarizing, and vocabulary development.
+Upon successful completion of College Reading, the student should be prepared to enter 1020:062 College Reading and Study Skills.
+Lab hours are required. - 062 COLLEGE READING AND STUDY SKILLS 4 load hourst Prerequisite: 1020:060 or placement.
+Continued practice of comprehension strategies with emphasis on textbook reading, and implementation of effective study strategies such as note taking, test taking, and memory techniques.
+Upon successful completion of College Reading and Study Skills, the student should be prepared to apply reading and study strategies in college classes.
+Lab hours are required. - 064 APPLIED STUDY STRATEGIES 2 load hours+ Corequisite: Selected General Education courses taken concurrently.
 Designed to help students apply various study strategies to a specific course, such as psychology or sociology.
-Includes lecture and textbook analysis, memory techniques, and test-taking strategies. - SPECIAL TOPICS: DEVELOPMENTAL PROGRAMS 299 Selected topics and subject areas of interest in developmental education.
+Includes lecture and textbook analysis, memory techniques, and test-taking strategies.
+Lab hours are required.